-“In the case of Mohan Lal this Court observed, in a case where the informant and the investigator is the same, the trial is vitiated and the accused is entitled to acquittal.
-Varinder Kumar held, the decision in the case of Mohan Lal shall be applicable prospectively.
+“Mohan Lal observed, in a case where the informant and the investigator is the same, trial is vitiated and accused is entitled to acquittal.
+Varinder Kumar held, decision in Mohan Lal shall be applicable prospectively.

 – Hon’ble Justice M.R.
 Shah, Mukesh Singh v.
 State, [SLP (Criminal) Diary No. 39528 of 2018].

 The fact – the informant was the investigator, may not by itself vitiate the investigation as unfair or biased [Mukesh Singh v.
 State, (2020) 10 SCC 120].
 Also, it is not always necessary, evidence of police witnesses have to be corroborated by independent witnesses [Dharampal Singh v.
 State of Punjab, (2010) 9 SCC 608 and Mukesh Singh]